State visit by Pope Benedict XVI to the United Kingdom

 The state visit of Pope Benedict XVI to the United Kingdom was held from 16 to 19 September 2010 and was the first visit by a Pope to Britain after Pope John Paul II made a pastoral, rather than state, visit in 1982.
 The visit included the beatification of Cardinal Newman as a "pastoral highlight".

-Pope Benedict's visit included meetings with Elizabeth II (Queen of the United Kingdom and Supreme Governor of the Church of England), the First Minister of Scotland Alex Salmond, Archbishop of Canterbury Rowan Williams, Prime Minister and Conservative Party leader David Cameron, and leaders of the other main political parties.
+Pope Benedict's visit included meetings with Elizabeth II (Queen of the United Kingdom and Supreme Governor of the Church of England), Prime Minister David Cameron, Archbishop of Canterbury Rowan Williams,First Minister of Scotland Alex Salmond, and leaders of the other main political parties.

 The Pope's itinerary included open air Masses in Glasgow and Birmingham, a youth vigil in Hyde Park in London, and Mass at Westminster Cathedral in London, attended by over 200,000 people.

 Invitation and planning

 An invitation to visit Britain was extended to Pope Benedict XVI by then Prime Minister Gordon Brown in February 2009.
 The Pope's visit featured in the debates between party leaders in April 2010, prior to the 2010 United Kingdom general election, where all three party leaders expressed support for the visit, while expressing disagreement with some of the Pope's views.

 Anjoum Noorani of the Foreign and Commonwealth Office was originally a key contact between the British Government and the papal visit team.
 However, he was suspended from overseas postings and given a final warning, to last for five years, after approving the sending of a memo written by Steven Mulvain, a 23-year-old Oxford graduate, mocking the visit.
-Subsequently the new Government appointed liberal Catholic Lord Patten to get the visit back on track following a series of setbacks.
+Subsequently, the new Government appointed liberal Catholic Lord Patten to get the visit back on track following a series of setbacks.